Current Exhibition Nov 2022

 GPN Photography Exhibition 15th - 30th November 2021, London lighthouse Gallery & Studio, 18 Lyell Street, English National Ballet Building, London City Island, E14 0SZ.

 I am working towards a solo show in the Southend area for 2020 (postponed until 2021/2 due to covid).
 The show will feature a range of work from the last 5 years.
 The show is intended to part focus on my home town of Southend and its amazing estuary front as well as some of the characters who live and work here.

 The exhibition was on from 29th Oct until 3rd November 2019, at Espacio Gallery, Bethnal Green London.
 The Exhibition was a collaboration of work from over 20 photographers from London and the Home Counties.
 The ninth exhibition with the Gay Photographers Network in London.

 This collaborative show brought together an eclectic mix of contemporary images by 30 photographic artists as part of East London Photomonth 2018.

 The exhibition featured work from both established and emerging practitioners and features a wide range of subjects, characters and moods.
-This is the eighth exhibition by the Gay Photographers Network
+This is the eighth exhibition by the Gay Photographers Network in London.

 GPN17 Photographic Exhibition 2017